adamalston/Summarizer/README.md

 Summarizer has a simple backend server that uses Express and data-store to act as a restful API.

 A custom route to the API was implemented to eliminate CORS errors and ensure efficient storage in our backend.
 A side effect of this custom route is that it improves the overall security of our app.

+For more info about the backend, see the [server readme](comp426-backend/README.md).

 Enjoy!